-Tennessee Uber driver shoots man who fired at him and his passenger: reports
+Tennessee Uber driver shoots man who fired at him and his passenger, police say

 Affidavits reportedly said Johns first lied about what had happened but later admitted that he was “disrespected” at the liquor store so he followed the Uber and opened fire.

-The Uber driver and his passenger were reportedly not hit by gunfire.
+The Uber driver and his passenger were not hit by gunfire, police said.

 UBER VEHICLE'S STEERING WHEEL ALLEGEDLY FALLS OFF IN VIRAL VIDEO

-Johns, 18, left behind a 2014 Nissan Pathfinder that was reported stolen, according to Fox 17.
+Johns, 18, left behind a 2014 Nissan Pathfinder that was reported stolen, according to police.

 Johns has been charged with aggravated assault and theft.

-He was convicted of robbery when he was 15 and was charged last year with aggravated robbery after he admitted to stealing a woman’s car at gunpoint outside a Nashville apartment complex, according to FOX 17.
+Police said was convicted of robbery when he was 15 and was charged last year with aggravated robbery after he admitted to stealing a woman’s car at gunpoint outside an apartment complex in Hermitage, Tenn., which is about twenty minutes from Nashville.

 CLICK HERE TO GET THE FOX NEWS APP